 A: I really enjoy the fruit and veg markets, where I can buy fresh and cheap products.
 I have lived as an expat for the last 12 years, so it’s difficult to compare to my own country.
 However, the quality of life here is much lower compared to some of the European places I lived in.

 Q: Any negatives?
 What do you miss most about Poland?

 A: I miss food, nice restaurants and cafés, especially on a Sunday.
 Here there are no cafés open on Sundays; if they are, it is rare.
 I also miss nice shops and clean streets and green areas in the city.

 Q: What are the biggest adjustments you had to make when settling into expat life in Chile?
 Did you experience any particular elements of culture shock?

-A: I am used to traveling and living abroad so I did not experience a cultural shock.
-The main aspect of the life in Chile I had to adjust to is the physical closeness.
-You get kissed even by institution workers and people in the supermarkets stand so close to you that you feel their breathing on your face.
+A: I am used to travelling and living abroad, so I did not experience a cultural shock.
+The main aspect of life in Chile I had to adjust to is the physical closeness.
+You get kissed even by institution workers, and people in the supermarkets stand so close to you that you feel their breathing on your face.

 Q: What’s the cost of living compared to Poland?
 What is cheap or expensive in particular?

 A: Living in the north of Chile is expensive.
 Market food is cheap, but going out to restaurants is rather pricey.
 I would compare it to the prices in European capitals.
 Housing is expensive too.
 Petrol and public transport are cheap.

 Q: How would you rate the public transport in Chile?
 What are the different options?
 Do you need to own a car?